jbostoen/iTop-custom-extensions/web/extensions/jb-crab/readme.md

 ## Important notes
 * This extension requires jb-geom.
-* The cron job may disturb other cron jobs, since it's a lenghty one which downloads a large file.
+* The cron job may disturb other cron jobs, since it runs for a long time because it downloads a large file and processes the dataset.
 Schedule at night.

 ## Cookbook